This page tells you about barium tests. There is information about

 When you arrive in the X-ray department, you check in with the receptionist, who will let the radiographers know you are there.
 When it is time for your scan, the radiographer or a helper may take you to a cubicle to change out of your clothes and put on a gown.
 Once you are in the X-ray room, you drink the white barium liquid.
 This is sometimes fruit flavoured, but can taste a bit chalky.
 The doctor may want to take X-rays while you are swallowing the barium as well as when it is in your stomach.

 You can go home as soon as the test is over.
 Before you leave, you may want to check with the doctor about what to do if you have constipation following the test.
 Some people feel a bit sick after a barium swallow.
-This should go off as the barium passes through your system.
+This should get better as the barium passes through your system.

 You have a barium enema if your doctor wants to look at the inside of your bowel.
 Most people find this test a little undignified and a bit embarrassing, but it should not be too uncomfortable.